toddaustin07/googlesheets/README.md

 Do not try to run the node application yet!
 You must first set up authentication with Google.

 ## Google Authentication
 To access your Google spreadsheet via the Google API used by the node application, you must set up authentication in the Google console.
-If you carefully follow these steps it should take just a few minutes to do:
+If you carefully follow these steps it should take just a few minutes to do, and is a one-time setup:

 * Go to the [Google Console](https://console.cloud.google.com) and login with your Google ID if needed.